 No, Blue Eyes is a disambiguation now so it shouldn't be used as a trope.

-This seems to be a kind of "land mine" in terms of Faux Symbolism; as in, I couldn't give this to literally any character* in my in-the-making series without them fitting one of the subtropes.
+This seems to be a kind of "land mine" in terms of Faux Symbolism; as in, I couldn't give this to literally any character* That is, the ones who aren't already blue-eyed in my in-the-making series without them fitting one of the subtropes.

 I had added the example of Doc Hudson of cars and originally put he was type 1, innocent blue eyes, however I removed the edit because I was uncertain if he was type 1 or type 2.
 So I guess the question is does Doc have the innocent blue eyes or the icy blue eyes?